Wolfkid200444/Implasus/README.md

 **Plugins**

-There are a very wide range of already-written plugins available which you can use to customise your server.
-Check out [Poggit](https://poggit.pmmp.io), or just search GitHub.

-**Can i contribute**
+Currently not available as because it not supported any plugins from PocketMine-MP or forked repos.
+I recommend you to not using this development software until it's done.

+**Can I Contribute the repo?**

 Yes you can!
 Contributions are welcomed provided that they comply with our [Contributing Guidelines].
 Please ensure you read the relevant sections of the guidelines carefully before making a Pull Request or opening an Issue.

-## Lincesing Information
+## License Information
 ```
 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Lesser General Public License as published by